argoproj/argo-workflows/docs/scaling.md

 ### K8S API Client Side Rate Limiting

 The K8S client library rate limits the messages that can go out.
-The default values are fairly low.

 If you frequently see messages similar to this in the Controller log (issued by the library):